 Accessories are permitted in all lots unless specifically prohibited and are required in some.
-Utensils should NOT be used as an accessory.
 Backgrounds are permitted in all designs where appropriate.
 Small and miniature designs are meant to be viewed at the judges' eye level and will be staged to best exhibit the designs.

 Containers are the bases for designs; and since they are an integral part of the design, all principles and elements apply.
-In general, avoid using white vases.
-They draw the eye away from the design and the focus is left on the white container.
-The exception here would be Lot 507, Arrangement in White, use white container.
 The newest trend in design is containerless designs which rely on construction for stability and often use tubes for water or use hardy plant materials which will not readily dry out.